QuentinRa/blog.quentinra.dev/info/assembly/bs/instructions.md

 * **ROR (rotate right)**

-Last xxx bits of Rb register then
+The last xxx bits of Rb register then
 Rb.
 Not fitting bits are lost (right).

 Example: ``001110001000...0010`` ROR by `4` then we add